 Young people need to be at the centre of education campaigning.
-RESULTS UK is a member of the Send my Friend to School coalition, who are supporting school children to get involved in the campaign, using theirs voices to effect change in global education.
+RESULTS UK is a member and hosting organisation of the Send my Friend to School coalition, who are supporting school children to get involved in the campaign, using theirs voices to effect change in global education.
 If you are a teacher or parent / guardian, join thousands of other schools and download the #EducationInterrupted campaign pack now!

 RESULTS UK also supports parliamentarians who want to champion education, via the All Party-Parliamentary group on Education for All, and the International Parliamentary Network on Education (IPNEd.)